 And residents were worse at guessing — they were correct only 17 percent of the time.
 Estimates within 20 percent of the actual cost were considered correct.
 The study did not look at what patients know about cost.

 “In orthopedic surgery, we’re never told how much things cost.
 We never see the cost displayed anywhere, and even if you were interested, there’s no great way to find it,” says Dr. Kanu Okike, lead author of the Health Affairs study and an orthopedic surgeon at Kaiser Permanente Moanalua Medical Center in Honolulu (Kaiser Health News is not affiliated with Kaiser Permanente).

 Unlike pretty much every other consumer industry, health care costs are not transparent, even for the surgeons.
-Each hospital system negotiates its own prices with a device manufacturer and signs a nondisclosure form, promising not to share the details of those prices with anyone else.
+Each hospital system and purchasing group negotiates deals with device manufacturers and signs a nondisclosure form, promising not to share the details of those prices with anyone else.
 That’s because “medical device manufacturers strive to keep their prices confidential so that they can sell the same implant at a different price to different health care institutions,” the study authors write.